Satellite Monitoring for River Dolphin Conservation

 Posted on 13 julio 2021

 In late February, WWF Colombia and Omacha Foundation led a scientific expedition to study the state of conservation of these species in the Guaviare river and install a new satellite transmitter on a pink dolphin.
-How does this process work and why is it so important
+How does this process work and why is it so important*Originally published in Semana.

 You might be interested in: Luego de un año de pandemia, científicos vuelven a la selva para analizar delfines de río y otras especies